 There is increasing understanding within the conservation sector of the multiple roles played by nature reserves and designated sites, and a growing desire to take into account the needs and preferences of different user groups.
 Access can bring considerable benefits, for example, to peoples’ physical, mental and spiritual well-being, to children’s development, and to local economies.
 There is also evidence to suggest that an emotional affinity with nature plays a role in individuals’ motivation to protect nature.

 Access to the countryside can also have considerable impacts, often linked to the volume of use.
 Impacts can include damage (vegetation wear, soil erosion, direct damage through trampling, vandalism), contamination (nutrient enrichment, pollution, spread of disease and non-native species), increased fire risk, and disturbance to animals and birds.

 How we can help

 We work with NGOs, local authorities and partnerships to help find a balance through strategic planning.
-We aim to enhance visitor engagement, access and experience while safeguarding designated site and species.
+We aim to enhance visitor engagement, access and experience while safeguarding designated sites and species.
 In some cases, we also undertake the visitor survey work or ecological research used to underpin the work.
-Projects we have undertaken range from strategic recommendations for wide areas under multiple managements, to options appraisals and management plans and very specific projects (e.g. new paths).
+Projects we have undertaken range from strategic recommendations for wide areas under multiple managements, to options appraisals, management plans and very specific projects (e.g. new paths).
 Examples include: